Coronavirus – prepare and prevent for more peace of mind

 - Overdraft support: If you have an arranged overdraft and you’re still financially impacted by coronavirus, please see ways we can help in our overdraft FAQs below or visit our money worries page.

 - Payment holiday: We can offer payment holidays for credit cards and personal loans for up to 3 months if you need it.
 The best way to apply is online via the Santander website.
-You can apply for a payment holiday up to (and including) 31 October 2020.
 If your payment holiday is ending soon, visit our money worries page for more information.

 - Access to savings: We can help you access your money held in cahoot fixed rate bonds before the end of the fixed term, free of charge.